nainhaidri/zidship/README.md

 __Disadvangtages:__
 1. For every new courier, consumers of this service will have to add integration for them as well, which increases the overall complexity of project.
-2. If third party authentication is managed at client side, then all third party secrets will be stored at client side, which means if client side storage is hacked, he can have crentials to all of our courier platforms
+2. If third party authentication is managed at client side, then all third party secrets will be stored at client side, which means if client side storage is hacked, he can have credentials to all of our courier platforms

 Now lets move on to __server side disadvantages__ first:
 1. On server side, all the third party __authentication__ tokens are to be managed which may or may not be required by the clients/consumers.